 Upgrades in general

 This is the guide for upgrading in general.
-Sometimes there are exceptions to these guidelines, which are listed in the version-specific guide.

-First of all, things may go wrong for various reasons.
+Things may go wrong for various reasons.
 Make sure to ALWAYS make a backup of both your site's files and the database so that you can return to a version that you know works.
 You will need the backed up files for merging later so this step is not optional.

 Before upgrading to a new major version (like v6 to v7), check if the packages you're using are compatible with the version you're upgrading to.
 On the package's download page, in the Project compatibility area, click View details to check version-specific compatibility.